Dr Callum Shakespeare

 I have worked in the Climate and Fluid Physics Research Group since 2015.
 I took on leadership of the group in early 2022 with my position becoming continuing in late 2023.

-My research interests centre on the fundamental dynamics of the ocean, atmosphere, and climate, especially internal waves and turbulence and the dynamics of the sea surface.
 I address these research questions using theoretical, numerical and experimental approaches.
 Large numerical simulations are run on the national super computer facility NCI, located at the ANU.
 Experiments are conducted in the Climate and Fluid Physics Laboratory within RSES (cfplab.org).

 I am also a Chief Investigator with the Consortium for Ocean-Sea Ice Modelling in Australia, which brings together Australian researchers involved in global ocean and sea ice modelling (see COSIMA) and part of the Climate Systems Hub of the National Environmental Science Program (NESP).